abdllahdev/nimbus-narratives/src/content/blog/markdown-style-guide.md

   - markdown
   - guide
 pubDate: "Jul 01 2022"
-heroImage: "/placeholder-hero.png"
+cover: "~/assets/placeholder-hero.png"
-heroImageAlt: "Hero Image"
+coverAlt: "Hero Image"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.